xixogo5105/uiptv/TRANSLATIONS.md

 5. Preserve escaping, special characters, and line structure.
 6. Keep terminology consistent across the full locale.
 7. If a string should remain in English for technical reasons, leave it unchanged rather than guessing.
+8. Pay special attention to quoted strings and apostrophes because some messages are used through `MessageFormat`.

 ## Files That Need Human Translation